groboclown/petronia/The_Great_V3.md

 ## Really Basic Infrastructure Work

-* extensions.extensions needs a lot of work.
-    * should include tracking of dependent extensions.
-This should aid in component upgrades.
-This means components should have versions, version dependencies, and a target ID for disposing.
-    * move metadata (version, extension name, what it implements / is api for) into a manifest file.
-Include a catalog directory.
-    * add multiple versions of extensions inside extension zips.
-These are the zip directories.
-They have a specific file name.
-    * the "path" loader, as opposed to the zip loader, should only be used for development mode extensions.
-    * add PGP and checksum to zip loader.
 * clean up event and target names to match the module patterns.
 * change event registration to enforce the `serialize` and `deserialize` static methods.
 * Implement secure module.
 It should allow different implementations to check the PGP signature.
 Implementations can be swapped out whenever, because enforcing a "only once" policy is silly due to the limitations in securing python.
 [OpenPGP-Python](https://github.com/singpolyma/OpenPGP-Python) looks promising, but doesn't provide an easy way to access the GPG key store, and depends on several other libraries that most likely require compilation.  [`python-gnupg`](https://pythonhosted.org/python-gnupg/) may be the easiest and safest - it relies upon the `gnupg` program to do everything, it's one file, and is under the BSD-3 clause license.  [openpgp-python](https://github.com/diafygi/openpgp-python) and [python-pgp](https://github.com/mitchellrj/python-pgp) are 100% python, but are under the GPL.
 Probably just want to go with [pycrypto](https://github.com/dlitz/pycrypto), as it's under the public domain, but it requires compilation sadface.
 To [verify a PKCS#5 v1.5 signature in Python](https://stackoverflow.com/a/19551810/4580538) / PyCrypto, use: